Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models

 \subsection{Reward Design}

-The attacker ($A$) and defender ($D$) in the Red-Teaming Game are trained via reinforcement learning, using a composite reward computed at the end of each turn, where the attacker acts first, followed by the defender.
+The attacker ($A$) and defender ($D$) in the Red-Teaming Game are trained via RL, using a composite reward computed at the end of each turn.
 This reward combines competitive \textit{game outcome reward} with \textit{reward shaping terms} that enforce adherence to the CoT format and ensure attack type coverage.

-\paragraph{Game outcome rewards.} This component captures the core zero-sum competitive dynamic between the attacker's adversarial query $y_A$ (revised from the seed prompt $s$) and the defender's response $y_D$.
+\textbf{Game outcome rewards.} This component captures the core zero-sum competitive dynamic between the attacker's adversarial query $y_A$ (revised from the seed prompt $s$) and the defender's response $y_D$.
 The final game reward is determined by \textit{three} safety aspects: the harmfulness of the query ($\PromptHarmfulness(y_A)=\{0,1\}$), the harmfulness of the response ($\ResponseHarmfulness(y_D)=\{0,1\}$), and whether the response presents a refusal ($\ResponseRefusal(y_D)=\{0,1\}$).
-Each of these dimensions can be judged using a reward model \cite{wang2024helpsteer2pref,ArmoRM} or a classification model (\eg \textsc{WildGuard}~\cite{han2024wildguard}, \textsc{LlamaGuard}~\cite{llamaguard}).
+Each is evaluated using a reward model \citep{wang2024helpsteer2pref,ArmoRM} or a classification model (\eg \textsc{WildGuard}~\citep{han2024wildguard}, \textsc{Qwen3Guard}~\citep{zhao2025qwen3guardtechnicalreport}).

 The overall game outcome reward for the agent $P \in \{A, D\} $, denoted $R_{P, \text{game}}$, consists of two sub-components: $R_{P, \text{game}} =$ $\smash{R_{P, \text{res\_harm}}}$ $+$ $\smash{R_{P, \text{res\_refusal}}}$.